pantheon-systems/wp-redis/README.md

                                'auth' => '12345' );

 3. Engage thrusters: you are now backing WP's Object Cache with Redis.
+4. (Optional) To use the same Redis server with multiple, discreet WordPress installs, you can use the `WP_CACHE_KEY_SALT` constant to define a unique salt for each install.

 ## Frequently Asked Questions ##